Robert Browning: Cultural references

+The young Henry Walford Davies made a musical setting of Prospice in 1894 for baritone and string quartet.
+Stephen Banfield rates it highly among musical settings of Browning, calling it "one of his few very powerful compositions".
+It has been recorded by Martin Oxenham and the Bingham String Quartet.

 In 1914, the American modernist composer Charles Ives created the Robert Browning Overture, a dense and darkly dramatic piece with gloomy overtones reminiscent of the Second Viennese School.

 In 1917, the U.S. composer Margaret Hoberg Turrell composed a song based on Browning's poem "Love: Such a Starved Bank of Moss".
 In 1920, the U.S. composer Anne Stratton composed one based on Browning's poem "Parting at Morning".

 In 1930, the story of Browning and his wife was made into the play The Barretts of Wimpole Street, by Rudolph Besier.
 It was a success and brought popular fame to the couple in the United States.
 The role of Elizabeth became a signature role for the actress Katharine Cornell.
 It was twice adapted into film.
 It was also the basis of the stage musical Robert and Elizabeth, with music by Ron Grainer and book and lyrics by Ronald Millar.

-In The Browning Version (Terence Rattigan's 1948 play or one of several film adaptations), a pupil makes a parting present to his teacher of an inscribed copy of Browning's translation of the Agamemnon.

-Stephen King's The Dark Tower was chiefly inspired by Browning's Childe Roland to the Dark Tower Came, whose full text was included in the final volume's appendix.

-Michael Dibdin's 1986 crime novel "A Rich Full Death" features Robert Browning as one of the lead characters.
+Terence Rattigan's play The Browning Version (1948) refers to a translation by the poet Robert Browning of “Agamemnon” (1877), a classical Greek tragedy in which the main character is murdered by his wife, aided by her lover.
+The play explores the transformative power of literature.
+It was adapted in two films, one directed by Anthony Asquith in 1951 and the other directed by Mike Figgis in 1994.

+Browning is an important character in Michael Dibdin's 1986 novel A rich full death.

+In A.S.
+Byatt's 1990 novel Possession, the fictional Victorian poet Randolph Henry Ash is loosely based on Robert Browning.
+Ash writes 19th century dramatic monologues in the style of Browning, and conducts an epistolary courtship with a fictional poet (Christabel LaMotte) that echoes Browning's letters to Elizabeth Barrett.

-Additionally, "God's in his heaven - All's right in the world", an excerpt from his poem Pippa Passes is the slogan for the fictional organisation NERV from Hideaki Anno's 1995 anime series Neon Genesis Evangelion.
+"God's in his heaven – All's right in the world", an excerpt from his poem, Pippa Passes, is the slogan for the fictional organisation NERV from Hideaki Anno's 1995 anime series Neon Genesis Evangelion.

-Lines from Paracelsus were recited by the character Fox Mulder at the beginning and the end of the 1996 The X-Files episode "The Field Where I Died".

-Mark Alburger's 2004 opera The Pied Piper of Hamelin sets the Browning poem in the time of George W. Bush and Osama bin Laden.

-Gabrielle Kimm's 2010 novel His Last Duchess is inspired by My Last Duchess.

 A memorial plaque on the site of Browning's London home, in Warwick Crescent, Maida Vale, was unveiled on 11 December 1993.

-A song named Galuppi Baldassare, by Kris Delmhorst (2016 album Strange Conversation), partial writing credit to Robert Browning and referencing him by name throughout the song.

-Locations named for him include the following: